carnesen/cli/README.md

 ```

 ### leaf({commandName, description, options, action})
-Similar to `option`, `leaf` is a factory function for creating commands that comprise a CLI.
-It returns the passed object with an additional property "commandType" set to a unique identifier.
-The "commandType" property is used internally to discriminate between "leaf" and "branch" commands.
-See the [advanced TypeScript docs](https://www.typescriptlang.org/docs/handbook/advanced-types.html) for more information on "discriminated unions".
+Similar to `option`, `leaf` is a factory for creating commands that comprise a CLI.
+It returns the passed object with an additional property `commandType` set to a unique identifier.
+The `commandType` property is used internally to discriminate between "leaf" and "branch" commands.
+See the [advanced TypeScript docs](https://www.typescriptlang.org/docs/handbook/advanced-types.html) for more information on discriminated unions.

 #### commandName
-If this leaf is a subcommand, "commandName" is the string that the user will pass as the "subcommand" argument to invoke this action.
-If this leaf is the root command, "commandName" should be the CLI's name.
+If this leaf is a subcommand, `commandName` is the string that the user will pass as the "subcommand" argument to invoke this action.
+If this leaf is the root command (i.e. the thing passed into `cli`), `commandName` should be the CLI's name.
 It's recommended that `commandName` be [kebab-cased](https://en.wikipedia.org/wiki/Kebab_case), but no such restriction is imposed.

 #### description
-(Optional) A string that will be included in the `Usage:` output if present.
+(Optional) A string that will be included in `Usage:` if present.

 #### options
 (Optional) An object whose keys are [camelCased](https://en.wikipedia.org/wiki/Camel_case) option names and whose values are created by the `option` factory, for example: